 Location for your Raised Beds.

 The three main things plants need to thrive are the appropriate soil, the correct amount of sun, and water (just the right amount - not too much, not too little).
-I give some great tips in this How to Water your Plants post.
+I give some great tips on watering in this How to Water your Plants post.

 Gardening near black walnut trees.

 I have a huge walnut tree in my backyard.
 Many of my garden plants would not grow well in my soil because of the chemical called juglone.
 Black walnut trees excrete this through their roots.
 Tomatoes are one of the primary plants I wanted to grow and they are the most affected by this chemical.
 With raised beds, you can control the soil that you are planting in.
+If you have black walnuts in your yard, here are some things that grow well under black walnut trees.

 Ease of gardening with elevated beds.